Image

 Last Updated: March 12, 2025

 DWI Administrative Hearing Lawyer Barry County, MO.
-A DWI/DUI arrest in Barry County, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
-The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Barry County, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.
+If you have been arrested for DWI/DUI near Barry County, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
+The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.

 You have only 15 days following your arrest to request this hearing.
 Don’t wait—protect your license by contacting a Barry County, MO DWI administrative hearing lawyer at Combs Waterkotte now.
 Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Barry County, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Barry County, MO.